3 Minute Thesis (3MT®)

-3MT® is an academic competition that challenges PhD Researchers to describe their research and its significance, in non-specialist language to a general audience, in just three minutes.
+An 80,000 word PhD thesis would take 9 hours to present: their time limit is 3 minutes!
+3MT® was first developed by the University of Queensland, and is now a global initiative with around 80 UK universities taking part in the Vitae 3MT® national competition each year.
 Participation in the competition helps PhD researchers to build their confidence and hone their presentation and communication skills.
 It is also a great way for others to find out about the exciting and varied research going on across the University at doctoral level.

 The key competition dates are:

-|Registration Form Deadline||25 March 2019||Online|
+|Registration Form Deadline||8 March 2021||Online|

-|17 May 2019, 12pm||Jordanstown campus|
+|17 May 2020||Online|

-Ulster 3MT® Final - (filmed)
+Ulster 3MT® Final - (streamed online)

 Winner announced in mid-August